wolfSSL/wolfssl/doc/SBOM.md

 #### External dependency version detection

-The remaining optional external dependencies (`libz`, and `falcon` via `liboqs`) are both installed packages and are queried via `pkg-config --modversion` at SBOM generation time.
+The optional external dependencies wolfSSL can link against (`libz` and `liboqs`) are both installed packages and are queried via `pkg-config --modversion` at SBOM generation time.
+The SBOM records each linked library by its package name (`zlib`, `liboqs`) so that downstream vulnerability scanners (OSV, Grype, Trivy, Dependency-Track) match CVEs against the right component.
+Algorithm enablement (e.g. Falcon, which is reachable only via liboqs) is captured separately as build properties (`wolfssl:build:HAVE_FALCON` etc.) parsed from `wolfssl/options.h`.

 If pkg-config does not report a version (the package is not installed, or its `.pc` file is missing):